fork52/QUOTE-S-WEBSITE/README.md

 # Quotes Huddle

 **A website for browsing and posting quotes.
-The website has with a galore of quotes.**
+The website has a galore of quotes.**

 [![MIT License][license-image]][license-url]